Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ```

 ### Recognize Content
-Recognize text and table structures, along with their bounding box coordinates, from documents.
+Recognize text, selection marks, and table structures, along with their bounding box coordinates, from documents.

 ```python
 from azure.ai.formrecognizer import FormRecognizerClient